 Indiana We the People Summer Institute

-Every summer the Indiana Bar Foundation holds a multi-day professional development workshop for educators wanting to learn more about the We The People program.
-Below is information from the 2022 Summer Institute.
-This information will be updated.
+Each summer the Indiana Bar Foundation holds a multi-day professional development workshop for educators wanting to learn more about the We The People program.
+This page will have all information once planning has been completed.
+Please follow the Foundation on social media and refer to this page for updates.

 Indiana high, middle, and elementary school teachers can join the Bar Foundation to learn in-depth content and teaching strategies for important concepts you’ll be teaching in your government, history, or social studies classes.
 These topics will also aid We the People teachers in teaching the curriculum and preparing for the simulated congressional hearing authentic assessments, which will be focused on during the institute.